yiufakinex/food-delivery-app-backend/README.md

 ## About

 This is a comprehensive food delivery app created using Node/Express, TypeScript, and MongoDB for the backend, featuring secure user authentication with JWT, seamless registration via OAuth, and personalized user profiles.
+The app includes robust search, sorting, filtering, and pagination to enhance user experience in discovering restaurants and cuisines.
+Restaurant management is streamlined with tools for listing, menu updates, and image uploads.

 ## Demo